Visipaque™ (iodixanol) Injection

 AT A GLANCE

-Appropriate selection of contrast media for necessary diagnostic or interventional procedure imaging in high risk patients should be considered to help mitigate the risk of adverse events.6 Visipaque, an iodinated iso-osmolar, isotonic contrast agent indicated for multiple intra-arterial and intravenous procedures, was prepared with this in mind.
+Appropriate selection of contrast media for necessary diagnostic or interventional procedure imaging in at risk patients should be considered to help mitigate the risk of adverse events.9 Visipaque is an iodinated iso-osmolar, isotonic contrast agent indicated for multiple intra-arterial and intravenous procedures in adults and pediatric patients.

 FEATURES

-Your choice of iodinated contrast media could help mitigate adverse events
+Your choice of iodinated contrast media could help mitigate post-procedural adverse events in at risk patients

 SAFETY